badrap/python-app-example/README.md

 # Python Example App

+A small Python-based example of how to create a Badrap app that:

+- Offers an UI to display the state of an installation.
+- Updates the state of an installation based on UI input.
+- Collects the assets of the owner of the installation (i.e. the user that has installed the app).

 ## Development

 **Note**: The development environment works on MacOS and Linux.
 You may encounter problems with Windows.